 Cocoa is rich in antioxidants, measuring an impressive 55,653 μ mol TE/100g on the ORAC (Oxygen Radical Absorbance Capacity) scalev .
 ORAC units are a measurement of the strength of antioxidants developed by the National Institute on Aging (NIA) at the National Institutes of Health (NIH).
 To put that in to perspective, on the ORAC scale, blackberries measure at 5905vi and brewed green tea measures at 1253.vii Cocoa is in the top 20 of the most powerful antioxidants that have been measured.
 It contains several powerful phytonutrients, including the flavonoids epicatechin, theobromine and anthocyanadin. viii These are the same components that give foods like green tea and berries their fantastic nutritional benefits.

 Cocoa really shines when it comes to benefiting the heart and cardiovascular system.
-After observing indigenous people of San Blas Island in Central America, who are daily consumers of a flavanol rich cocoa drink, it was noted that they maintain normal blood pressure well into old age.
 It is thought that flavanols increase production of nitric oxide (NO), a gas produced within the blood vessels that fosters relaxation of the smooth muscle cells within that blood vessel.
 NO allows blood vessels to remain wide open, which supports healthy blood flow.
 When the blood vessels remain open and blood flows freely, blood pressure often returns to normal levels.
-NO also makes blood less sticky and thick by supporting healthy platelet function, which also contributes to healthy blood pressure. ix A meta-analyses of 20 studies involving 856 mainly healthy participants showed that cocoa reduced blood pressure a statistically significant amount in as little as two weeks.x Healthy circulation is what keeps blood vessels healthy, flexible and strong, and brings oxygen and nutrients to every cell in the body.
-Considering we have 60-100,000 miles of blood vessels in our bodiesxi , circulation is such an important aspect of health to support.
+NO also makes blood less sticky and thick by supporting healthy platelet function, which also contributes to healthy blood pressure. ix A meta-analyses of 20 studies involving 856 mainly healthy participants showed that cocoa reduced blood pressure a statistically significant amount in as little as two weeks.x

-Cocoa also seems to improve heart failure and other defects in energy production.
-One of the flavinols in cocoa, called epicatechin, has been successful at repairing the mitochondria of our cells.
 Mitochondria are responsible for energy production in our cells and they become highly dysfunctional in conditions like heart failure and diabetes.
 In one study, participants consumed dark chocolate and a cocoa drink providing 100 mg of epicatechin daily for three months.
 Biopsies of skeletal muscle were conducted before and after cocoa consumption.
 After three months, mitochondria volume and the number of cristae, part of mitochondria that contribute to efficient energy production, were measured via electron microscopy.
-Senior researcher Francisco J. Villarreal, MD, PhD of UC San Diego's Department of Medicine's Division of Cardiology reported: "After three months, we saw recovery -- cristae numbers back toward normal levels, and increases in several molecular indicators involved in new mitochondria production." xii Heart failure has a major impact on health and vitality and can even be life threatening.
-It is very exciting when something as safe (and delicious!) as cocoa shows promise to help the body heal from something so detrimental.
-Improved heart muscle function has widespread whole body benefits - efficiently pumping oxygen and nutrients to the tips of the toes all the way to the brain, while removing toxins and waste products.
+Senior researcher Francisco J. Villarreal, MD, PhD of UC San Diego's Department of Medicine's Division of Cardiology reported: "After three months, we saw recovery -- cristae numbers back toward normal levels, and increases in several molecular indicators involved in new mitochondria production." xii Improved heart muscle function has widespread whole body benefits - efficiently pumping oxygen and nutrients to the tips of the toes all the way to the brain, while removing toxins and waste products.
 Supporting healthy blood flow and efficient energy usage can go a long way to support optimal health.

-The sweet satisfaction of cocoa does a lot more than just heal the heart.
 The brain also seems to reap benefits from high flavinol cocoa.
 A part of the brain called the hippocampus plays a major role in our ability to remember and learn.
-The hippocampus is responsible for converting short term memories that last a few days into long term memory storage that can last a lifetime.
-A special part of the hippocampus called the dentate gyrus is responsible for normal age related cognitive decline, which occurs independent of Alzheimer’s disease or dementia.
+A special part of the hippocampus called the dentate gyrus is responsible for normal age-related cognitive decline.
 Cocoa has been shown to support the health of the dentate gyrus, significantly improving memory.
 In a 2014 study published in the journal Nature Neuroscience, 37 healthy volunteers, ages 50 to 69, were randomized to receive either a high-flavanol diet (900 mg of flavanols a day) or a low-flavanol diet (10 mg of flavanols a day) for three months.
 At the beginning and end of the study, participants underwent brain imaging and memory tests.
 After three months, the high flavanol group had noticeable improvements in the function of the dentate gyrus.
-The researchers reported that participants who had the memory of a typical 60 year old at the beginning of the study now had the memory of a 30 or 40 year old after three months on high flavanol cocoa.xiii Who wouldn't want to turn the clock back three decades to have the memory of a young person and the wisdom and experience of someone older?
-Incredibly, the cognitive benefits of cocoa do not end with memory and blood flow to the brain.
+The researchers reported that participants who had the memory of a typical 60 year old at the beginning of the study now had the memory of a 30 or 40 year old after three months on high flavanol cocoa.xiii

 Many people might say that cocoa and chocolate makes them feel happy, but now there is hard evidence that cocoa can improve mood.
-The joy-boosting properties of cocoa can likely be attributed to flavinoids, which can make up 10% of the weight by volume of cocoa powder.
 A 2013 study published in the Journal of Psychopharmacology examined the effect of cocoa on mood, memory and attention.
 A group of 72 healthy participants who had no dementia or cardiovascular disease, were randomly assigned to receive a drink mix containing either 500 mg (high dose), 250 mg (low dose), or 0 mg (placebo) of cocoa polyphenols once daily for 30 days.
 Cocoa benefits on cognitive and mental health were measured before the study began and after one month.
-After thirty days of drinking cocoa there were significant improvements on certain aspects of mood, including calmness and contentedness in the high flavinoid group.xiv The low and no flavinoid group did not experience the same mood-boosting effects, which were self-reported by the participants.
-What a wonderful way to put a smile on your face!
+After thirty days of drinking cocoa, there were significant improvements on certain aspects of mood, including calmness and contentedness in the high flavinoid group.xiv